kadidia101/blotto/README.md

 # blotto
-Simulation of the Blotto game in C. For display - not all header files are present and code does not compile.
+Simulation of the Blotto game in C. For display - not all header files are present and code does not compile without makefile.